 For more information, click here.

-UM CIBER is proud to announce the 2015 Global Learning Opportunities in Business Education (GLOBE) options.
+UM CIBER is proud to announce the 2016 Global Learning Opportunities in Business Education (GLOBE) options.
 Locations include: Brazil, China, and India.
-Each program will take place during Spring Break.
-Participants in this two-credit elective visit local universities, companies, and NGOs to learn from macro forces and policies affecting firms’ opportunities, strategies, operations, experiences, and best practices.
+All courses/trips programs will take place during Spring Break.
+Participants in this two credit elective visit local universities, companies, and NGOs to learn from macro forces and policies affecting firms’ opportunities, strategies, operations, experiences, and best practices.
 Students will gain a better understanding of factors influencing US leadership and competitiveness.
 The program will allow participants to experience firsthand how prominent corporations and companies do business.
 In addition to business visits, participants will also visit cultural sites that have deeply impacted the region.
-The objective of this course is to provide students with rigorous first-hand exposure to the cultural, economic, and political dimensions of doing business internationally.
+The objective of this course is to provide students with rigorous firsthand exposure to the cultural, economic, and political dimensions of doing business internationally.